novix-sa/Pyplan/docs/User Guide/Introduction.md

 And for any challenging task you can also count with the community help gathered in sites like StackOverflow.

 ## Formerly Cubeplan users
-Pyplan is the software evolution of Cubeplan.
+**Pyplan** is the software evolution of **Cubeplan**.
 The improvement were so radical that required a change in the name of the product.
-But in order to make it easy for
+But in order to make it easy for former Cubeplan users migrate to Pyplan is has been created a Library that reproduces as similar as possible Cubeplan functions and s

 Similar user interface